 TDOC recognizes the key role religion plays in helping offenders cope with incarceration and in preparing them for success after release.
 All Tennessee institutions have a professional chaplain and numerous volunteer chaplains who are available to minister to offenders of all faiths.

 Chaplains perform a variety of services.
-These include leading worship services, coordinating services by outside clergy, pastoral counseling, providing religious literature to inmates, teaching classes, coordinating outside volunteers, and notifying inmates of serious illness and death of family members.
+These include leading worship services, coordinating services by outside clergy, pastoral counseling, providing religious literature to offenders, teaching classes, coordinating outside volunteers, and notifying inmates of serious illness and death of family members.

 To help chaplains provide these services, the position of Director of Religious Services was created in September of 2007.
-The director's role is to serve as the central point of contact for all religious activity and practices within the department, and to assist chaplains as they work with inmates of all faiths.
+The director's role is to serve as the central point of contact for all religious activity and practices within the department, and to assist chaplains as they work with offenders of all faiths.

 Policy 118.01 Religious Programs (in pdf format) (140 kb)